-The mortality table used for active members was a Pub-2010 general mortality table, for the non-hazardous system, and the Pub-2010 public safety mortality table for the hazardous system, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.
-The mortality table used for healthy retired members was a system specific mortality table based on mortality experience from 2013 - 2018, projected with the ultimate rate from the MP-2014 mortality improvement scale using a base year of 2020.
-The mortality table used for the disabled member was PUB-2010 disabled mortality table, with a 4-year set-forward for both male and female rates, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.
+The mortality table used for active members was a Pub-2010 Public Safety Mortality table for the hazardous system projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.
+The mortality table used for healthy (non-disabled) retired members was a system specific mortality table based on mortality experience from 2013 - 2018, projected with the ultimate rate from the MP-2014 mortality improvement scale using a base year of 2019.
+The mortality table used for the disabled members was PUB-2010 Disabled Mortality table, with a 4-year set-forward for both male and female rates, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.